 The most common form of recurring payment processing is subscription billing, where customers agree to a recurring payment plan to access goods or services.
 This model is often used by software companies, streaming services, and other businesses offering digital goods and services.
 Think Amazon Prime, Netflix, and the like.

-Offline, services like gym memberships and weekly food delivery plans, e.g., Hello Fresh, commonly use recurring payment processing to process monthly fees.
+Offline services, like gym memberships and weekly food delivery plans, commonly use recurring payment processing to process monthly fees.

 In a nutshell, the customer sets up a payment plan with the business.
 The customer is then charged on an agreed-upon date and amount, and the payment is automatically taken and processed based on those terms.

 Recurring payment processing, also known as recurring billing, is simpler than it may seem.
 When the customer signs up for the service and agrees to the terms, their payment details, such as credit card information or bank account info, are stored in a secure server.
-Against this data, the terms are also stored.
-E.g., the date payments will be taken and the amount.
+This payment data is tokenized and vaulted in a PCI-compliant environment.
+This replaces sensitive data with a non-sensitive “token,” moving the merchant out of the scope of handling raw card data.

 This is done through a service known as a payment gateway.
 There is no need for you to do this manually.
 The whole process is automated for you.

 Even the billing cycle is set up through the payment processing platform when the customer signs up.
 Manual involvement from the merchant is minimal.
-In some cases non-existant.
+In some cases, it’s non-existent.
 The customer can make an online payment, enter their payment details into the system, and agree to the recurring payment terms.

-When the agreed-upon date arrives, the payment gateway will automatically process the payment according to the terms stored against that data.
+The gateway initiates the transaction, but the subscription management engine (like Stax) is what maintains the logic of the “trial period,” “pro-rated upgrades,” and “dunning schedules” before sending the request to the gateway.
 Each subsequent purchase is made automatically on the predetermined payment schedule until the customer decides to cancel or modify the agreement.

 A payment processor is a third-party service provider that connects businesses to the necessary payment technologies.
 They do credit card processing and provide access to different payment options, like digital wallets and ACH processing.
 They ensure the payments work while ensuring data security during every transaction.